MAKING A HOME PLACE: The Real Reason Home Improvement Work Matters

 Any successful home place is both a physical thing – four walls and a reliable roof –plus a state of mind.
 Good memories, feelings of safety, warmth, shelter, food, beauty and physical amenities that are both inviting and functional.
 Sounds simple enough, but according to Joseph’s experiences away from home, it’s not common for young people these days.

 Joe has told us more than a few stories about students he met who were glad to be away from home and how these kids never got homesick.
-Visiting some of these places with his classmates he understood one reason why.
+Visiting some of these childhood homes of his classmates he understood one reason why.
 Among other things, Joe realized in new ways how important home improvement work is in making an inviting home place, a zone where people make, miss and love the pleasant memories they create over time.

 It takes work to keep the lights burning, the walls in good shape, the deck finished, the garage organized and home cooked meals on the table.
 And while all this might seem boring and ordinary in a world where everything is so often about flash and glamour and fun, isn’t the boring work of life usually the most important?
 At a time where so much is changing so quickly, and true home place experiences are getting more and more rare for young people, it seems to me that us old school DIYers need to be extra diligent about passing on the hands-on home place mindset to the next generation.
 It won’t happen automatically.

 I hope you found these thoughts helpful.
 Please consider “buying me a coffee” by clicking the button below.
 It’s safe, fast and much appreciated.
-It costs hundreds of dollars a month to keep this website going, not to mention the time I take creating content.
 Thanks to everyone who contributes regularly.
 By the way, that’s a young Joe with me in the photo, back in the good old days!

 – Steve Maxwell